 Video: How to Use AR View on Google Maps on iPhone

 Though I entrust Google Maps as a worthy travel companion and use it often, there are moments when I struggle to figure out the correct exit or turn point.
 At such junctures, I hoped for an upgrade to handle such an issue.

 It seems the prayers/demands of Google Maps’ users have been answered by Google via augmented reality.
 If you are unclear about the concept, imagine Pokemon Go, the game layered Pokemon images and virtual icon over the real world.

 Similarly, Google Maps layers images over the real world to help you find the right directions.
 In fact, at times when you don’t know the exact building upon reaching your destination, the Live View can simply point out the building to you.

-- How to Download Offline Google Maps on iPhone or Android
+- Download Offline Google Maps on iPhone or Android

-- How to Increase Navigation Volume in Google Maps on iPhone or iPad
+- Increase Navigation Volume in Google Maps on iPhone

 How very interesting!
 I can’t wait to explore the feature further.
 How about you?
 What are your thoughts about this new addition?
-Share your views and reviews with us on our Facebook, Twitter, and Instagram.
-For more update on Apple ecosystem, download our iOS app.
+Share your views and reviews with us in comment box.